vaktinsa/Battleships/README.md

 Prompt 3
 I want to improve the AI of my battleships game.
 Currently, the AI completely blindly searches the entire board.
 Once it has hit a player's ship, the next fire attempts should be in the tiles surrounding the place of the hit (excluding diagonally).
 Could you please show me an implementation of this behavior?

+P.S.
+The initial commit already contains most of the game logic, as I had previously started working on the file, but forgot to create a repository.